AlonBS/Ray_Tracer/README.md

 		applied to it.
 	envMap <path_s> - Loades and saves a texture specified with the given path, relative to execution directory.
-The texture should be used for (cubical) environment mapping, so it is expected to see 6 such declerations, and it is assumed that they will be mapped in this order: PosX, NegX, PosY, NegY, PosZ, NegZ (see
+The texture should be used for (cubical) environment mapping, so it is expected to see 6 such declerations, and it is assumed that they will be mapped in this order: PosX, NegX, PosY, NegY, PosZ, NegZ (see Advanced_7_Skybox_and_env_map.rt).
+		Each 6 such declerations, are grouped, and indexed, starting at index 0. bindEnvMaps <index_i> - Binds a previously defined envMaps.
+Any model (and not object!) that will be created next, will be mapped to this environment.
+		Important Notes:
+			a) This mechanism could have been applied to primitives, but I chose not to, because all of them can be textured already - which is much faster, and less memory consuming.
+So if this is needed - simply bind them to a texture.
+			b) Although models can be textured too, the textures are applied from triangles perspective, so they usually don't look quite good, and this achieves much nicer results.
+			c) You can't bind a texture that was declared as an "envMap" and vice versa.
+You could declare both with the same path, and use them multiple times, but you must use multiple declerations. unbindEnvMaps - unbind the last bound envMaps.
+Any model created from this point on, will not have environment mapping

 Transformations: